 It is hoped that the resources featured here will invite further exploration into the art and storytelling of these magnificent works.

 1. Resources on Manga and Anime

 This section is intended to organize secondary research materials about anime and manga.
 Books, articles, and journals written about manga and anime are located here.

 2. Manga and Anime by Genre

 This section of this libguide provides information about historical manga and cartoons in Japan, with an emphasis on locating primary sources and images.
 Where the Library does not have a copy, we will link to GoodReads in order to provide additional information about the title.
-This is by no means an exhaustive list of genres, but keep an eye out for more additions over the coming weeks.
+This is by no means an exhaustive list of genres, so let me know if there are other genres that you would like to see represented.

 This section provides an introduction with additional resources about the 11th-Century Tale of Genji, one of the earliest forms of graphic storytelling.
 This classic work of Japanese literature was written by the noblewoman and lady-in-waiting, Murasaki Shikibu.

 Miyazaki is perhaps the most successful living animator in the world.
 He started his career creating manga, and his landmark work is titled "Nausicaä of the Valley of the Wind."
 Learn more about Miyazaki's life and work on this page.